jono-rams/surround-to-eac3/README.md

 `eac3-transcode` automates the often tedious process of inspecting video files, identifying specific audio tracks, and re-encoding them.
 It's designed to be smart about which tracks to process:

+* **✨ Optional GUI:**
+  * A user-friendly graphical interface is available for those who prefer not to use the command line.
+Launch it with `eac3-transcode --launch-gui`.

 * **Scans Individual Files or Entire Directories:**

   * Process a single video or batch-process an entire folder (including subfolders).